Managing your team and users

-You manage all settings related to users and authorizations from the "Team" page on the burger menu.
+You manage all settings related to users and authorizations from the "Team" page.
 This page contains tabs for users, groups, and roles:

 The users tab shows details about the configured users, such as their name, email address, and their login type.
 The login type determines whether the user is an actual person who will log in using a password, or an API user.
 An API user is a virtual entity that is required to integrate Burp Suite Enterprise Edition with other software using either the REST API or GraphQL API.

 The filter bar lets you show or hide users based on particular features.
 For example, you could choose to only show users who are locked out, or who have never logged in.
 Hovering the mouse over a user shows contextual options, such as disabling or deleting the user.

 Note: Before creating new users, we recommend configuring your email server first as this makes it much easier to invite new users to Burp Suite Enterprise Edition, reset passwords that users have forgotten, and so on.